alibagheri-98/New-System-for-Community-Detection/README.md

 3. Source code specifically designed for detecting communities in Stock Markets.
 4. A final project related to probability and statistics which focuses on community detection.
 <br>
+If you have any questions or need information, about this project feel free to reach out to me ([bagheri9877@gmail.com](bagheri9877@gmail.com))

 ## Community Detection Using classic algorithms
 You'll be able to locate the codes for Community Detection that utilize known algorithms in the "CD_Classic" folder.
 Inside the .py file you'll find a system that employs classic community detection algorithms, including: